evgenygunko/CopyWordsDA/README_COPY_MODE.md

 ## Sound Functionality

 - **Play sound**: Downloads an MP3 file (if available) and plays it.
-- **Save sound**: Normalizes the sound file (adjusting its volume) and saves it to Anki's media collection folder.
+- **Save sound**: Saves the sound file to Anki's media collection folder.

-> Normalizing requires [mp3Gain](http://mp3gain.sourceforge.net/), which is optional.

 ---